fivetran/dbt_mailchimp/README.md

 # Mailchimp

-This package models Mailchimp data from Fivetran's data connector.
+This package models Mailchimp data from [Fivetran's connector](https://fivetran.com/docs/applications/mailchimp).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1i8JjWRgP4bDcL-TYv5flABglA_aOBXxA_OF-j1hsDcM/edit#slide=id.g244d368397_0_1).

 The main focus of the package is to transform the 'recipient' and 'activity' tables into analytics-ready models and use that data to provide aggregate metrics about campaigns, automations, lists, members and segments.